ayoayco/McFly/README.md

 ## Project Status

 We are currently in a Proof of Concept phase.
-All parts are subject to breaking changes in any release.
+All parts are subject to breaking changes in minor releases.

 ## Installation